remolaz/PhD_Thesis_Template_MathSTIC/README.md

 	<br><a href="https://www.overleaf.com/latex/templates/phd-thesis-template-for-mathstic-doctoral-school-of-the-universite-bretagne-loire/rwgqmttyhnjd"> Overleaf Template with IEEE bibliography</a>
 </p>

-To be part of the project and be a collaborator, please send an email to:
-<a href="mailto:remo.lazazzera@etudiant.univ-rennes1.fr?subject=Hi Remo!
-I want to be a collaborator for the thesis template!"></a>
+To be part of the project and be a collaborator, please click <a href="mailto:remo.lazazzera@etudiant.univ-rennes1.fr?subject=Hi Remo!
+I want to be a collaborator for the thesis template!">here</a>.

 # ![(French flag)](https://upload.wikimedia.org/wikipedia/en/thumb/c/c3/Flag_of_France.svg/50px-Flag_of_France.svg.png) Modèle de thèse MathSTIC avec IEEE Biblio